Freight Professional Development Program

 Office of Operations - 21st century operations using 21st century technologies

-The Freight Peer-to-Peer (P2P) Program is the latest addition to the ongoing Federal Highway Administration (FHWA) Freight Professional Development (FPD) Program.
-Freight P2P facilitates information sharing between public sector freight transportation professionals and provides technical assistance on an as-needed basis.
-By providing an opportunity for public sector freight planners to learn from their peers, the Freight P2P Program identifies and expands state and regional noteworthy practices in the freight transportation field and builds relationships, understanding, and cooperation among key stakeholders.
+The Peer-to-Peer (P2P) Program is part of the ongoing Federal Highway Administration (FHWA) Freight Professional Development (FPD) Program.
+P2P facilitates information sharing between public sector freight transportation professionals and provides technical assistance on an as-needed basis.
+By providing an opportunity for public sector Staff and Leaders to learn from their peers, the P2P Program identifies and expands state and regional noteworthy practices in the freight transportation field and builds relationships, understanding, and cooperation among key stakeholders.

 Who Can Participate?

-The Freight P2P Program is open to public entities, including State departments of transportation (DOTs) and Metropolitan Planning Organizations (MPOs).
+The P2P Program is open to public entities, including State departments of transportation (DOTs), Metropolitan Planning Organizations (MPOs) and rural/local planning organizations.

 What Does the Program Provide?